 At Kibblesworth Academy we take incidents of violence towards staff very seriously.
-We understand that staff are the adults in the situation and can use a common sense approach to de-escalate the situation wherever possible and keep themeselves and others safe.
+We understand that staff are the adults in the situation and can use a common sense approach to de-escalate the situation wherever possible and keep themselves and others safe.
 Staff can use 'reasonable measures' to protect themselves in accordance with our Physical Intervention and Use of Reasonable Force Policy and should call for support if needed.
-Only staff who are team teach trained and qualified should restrain a child.
+Only staff who are trained in physical intervention and de-escalation techniques hould restrain a child.